Frequently Asked Questions

-Classes cost anywhere between $35 and $115.
+Summer lasses cost anywhere between $35 and $115.
 The price of the class increases by $10 if you reserve within 7 days of the start of the class, so book early!
 The cost of each class in tuition breaks down to $5.25 an hour for quality outdoor science education, with experienced, enthusiastic staff.
+SCHOLARSHIPS ARE AVAILABLE!

 Do you have insurance?

 We have insurance for the program itself, our instructors, an auto insurance policy on the bus, and insurance on each driver.

 Can I register by mail or by phone?

 Yes, you can, but the preferred method is to use the online registration process.
 Your registration is then processed right away and a confirmation is instantly e-mailed to you.
 We no longer offer registration by mail.